Santi871/dcs_updates_bot/README.md

 DCS Updates bot is a Reddit bot made by **/u/santi871** that notifies subscribers of a new DCS World update via PM as it is available for download.

-To do so, it reads *updates.digitalcombatsimulator.com* once a minute and stores the different version numbers in a local SQLite database.
+To do so, it reads *updates.digitalcombatsimulator.com* once a minute, finds the different version numbers via regex and stores them in a local SQLite database.
 When a change is found, it goes through the subscriber list (which is stored in the database) and sends a PM to each user entry.